 Ready to grab onto this golden opportunity to help change the course of your money life?
 Then consider making these savvy, net-worth-boosting moves in your 20s — and you may reap the benefits for years to come.

 Net Worth Move #1: Stash 10% Into Retirement

-“If you get into the habit as a 20-something of spending just as much as you make, it’s very hard to change that pattern,” says Lise Andreana, a Certified Financial Planner™ and author of “No More Mac n’ Cheese!
+“If you get into the habit as a 20-something of spending just as much as you make, it’s very hard to change that pattern,” says Lise Andreana, CFP®, author of “No More Mac n’ Cheese!
 The Real-World Guide to Managing Your Money for Twenty-Somethings.”

 So start training yourself to live on less in your 20s by automatically funneling a minimum of 10% of your paycheck into your 401(k) or IRA account, Andreana says.

 That may seem like a laughable sum — especially if you're not making much — but there is a significant plus to pushing yourself to save at an early age: Your money will have more time to benefit from compound growth.

 And if you keep stashing away a steady percentage as you bank a few raises, by the time you hit your 40s, you’ll likely have a pretty sizable retirement account balance — and hopefully get to a point where you'll be comfortable putting away $1,000 or more each month without breaking a sweat.

 Net Worth Move #2: Get a Money Discussion Going